 “I love my job here at Nexus because I like helping people through food and I get the chance to do that here,” says Liz.
 Born and raised in the Dallas area, Liz has a passion for food and has worked in food service her entire life.
 In addition to her work at Nexus, she also runs an at-home catering business and loves every minute of it.
 In her free time, she enjoys spending time with her husband of 15 years and her 3 children.

-Throughout this holiday season, Nexus will serve hundreds of women, and their accompanying children, who are seeking sobriety on the path to recovery.
+Throughout this holiday season, Nexus will serve hundreds of women, and their accompanying children, who are seeking a path to recovery.
 Many of the families who enter our doors are starting from scratch.
 Nexus ensures they are supported with the essential items they need, like a warm place to sleep, meals to eat, and clothing to wear as they embark on their recovery journey.
 You can help women and children by supporting our Holidays at Nexus fundraiser now through December 31st.

 The holidays are a time for joy and family bonding, which makes it an especially difficult time for women seeking treatment alongside their children during the holidays.
 Nexus operates 24 hours a day, year-round, including the holidays to provide treatment services for women and families with substance use disorders.
 We want our clients to feel as comfortable and supported as possible throughout the holiday season so that they can begin the new year in recovery.
 Our Holidays at Nexus fundraiser allows women and their children in treatment to enjoy the holidays in a safe and secure place where they can celebrate and heal as a family.